DeniseFalcone/kebi_exam_2324_cintioni_falcone/README.md

 The purpose of this project is to design and develop a sophisticated Knowledge Base aimed at generating personalized menus tailored to customers’ specific dietary needs and preferences.
-This initiative brings together a variety of advanced tools and tech- nologies to effectively address the complexity of the task.
+This initiative brings together a variety of advanced tools and technologies to effectively address the complexity of the task.
 To achieve this goal, various tools and technologies were used: Camunda (Chapter 2) has been utilized for modeling and managing decision-making processes, while Prolog (Chapter 3) underpins the implementation of Rule-Based Systems.
 Proteg´e (Chapter 4)